-Pursuant to section 906 of the Sarbanes-Oxley Act of 2002 (subsections (a) and (b) of section 1350, chapter 63 of title 18, United States Code), each of the undersigned officers of The Wendy's Company, a Delaware corporation (the "Company"), does hereby certify, to the best of such officer's knowledge, that:
+Pursuant to Section 1350 of Chapter 63 of Title 18 of the United States Code, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, each of the undersigned officers of The Wendy's Company, a Delaware corporation (the "Company"), does hereby certify, to the best of such officer's knowledge, that in connection with the Annual Report on Form 10-K of the Company for the fiscal year ended December 31, 2017 (the "Form 10-K"):

-The Annual Report on Form 10-K for the year ended January 1, 2017 (the "Form 10-K") of the Company fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934 and information contained in the Form 10-K fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- 1. the Form 10-K fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2. the information contained in the Form 10-K fairly presents, in all material respects, the financial condition and results of operations of the Company.

-March 2, 2017

-/s/ Todd A. Penegor

-Todd A. Penegor President and Chief Executive Officer
+/s/ Todd A. Penegor Todd A. Penegor President and Chief Executive Officer

-March 2, 2017

-/s/ Gunther Plosch

-Gunther Plosch Chief Financial Officer
+/s/ Gunther Plosch Gunther Plosch Chief Financial Officer